 - Examining ethical and policy issues on research involving genetics and gene editing

-- Examining the perceptions of patients and physicians on accessing unapproved medical interventions under various policy frameworks including Right to Try, physician scope of practice and medical innovation, and expanded access
+- Examining the perceptions of patients and physicians about accessing unapproved medical interventions under various policy frameworks, including the Right to Try Act, physician scope of practice and medical innovation, and expanded access

 Significance to patient care

 Dr. Master's work in regenerative medicine is directly relevant to patient education and the provision of physician services to patients.
-Working with colleagues within Mayo Clinic's Center for Regenerative Medicine, Dr. Master's research is translated to improve the effectiveness of informing and navigating the Center's Regenerative Medicine Consultation Service for patients.
-Dr. Master's work involves the creation of patient educational materials in stem cells and regenerative medicine and the development of tools for physicians to improve patient-physician communication.
+Working with colleagues within Mayo Clinic's Center for Regenerative Biotherapeutics, Dr. Master's research is translated to improve the effectiveness of informing and navigating the center's regenerative medicine consultation service for patients.
+Dr. Master's work involves the creation of patient education materials in stem cells and regenerative medicine and the development of tools for physicians to improve patient-physician communication.

-- Editor, Accountability in Research: Policy and Quality Assurance, 2013-present
+- Associate editor for Commentaries, Accountability in Research: Policies and Quality Assurance, 2018-present